QuinnCox/ESOF-Art-Shack/Test-Plan/README.md

+# Test Objectives
+The system integration test of the Art Shack System should validate from both the requirements perspective and the
+business perspective that:

 # Order of Testing
 The order of testing will be driven primarily by the build order.
 Within each build, the following order of testing will be followed:
 # Build 1